ciatph/csv-firestore/README.md

 ## csv-firestore

-**csv-firestore**, a NodeJS script meant to run in a privileged environment, will upload the contents of a CSV file into a Firestore collection.
+csv-firestore, a NodeJS script meant to run in a privileged environment, will upload the contents of a CSV file into a Firestore collection.
 The uploaded data will be accessible to Firebase web clients or via the Firestore REST API, following the project's Firestore Rules definition.

 For example, a CSV file containing the items: